-Camera basics: Get to know your DSLR settings.
+DSLR camera basics: Get to know your camera settings.

 Learn more about the three pillars of photography as you develop your skills as a photographer and gain the confidence to switch from auto to manual shooting.